vlang/docker/README.md

 | \[dist\]-build  | Used in V CI builds to build V itself.
 No V included in image.|
 | \[dist\]-dev  | Development build with all development dependecies on distributions.|

-## OS specific base images

-OS specific base images are built for specific distributions.
-They are named `[dist]-base`.